hackguru/redis/README.md

 ### Super simplistic implementation of Redis like cache on top of AVL tree in GO

 Features:
-- SET,UNSET,NUMEQUALTO are all log(n)
+- GET,SET,UNSET,NUMEQUALTO are all log(n)
 - There is client side transaction support.
 Meaning Rollback transaction log is stored on the client.
 Every operation is committed to server and in case of rollback client will send a rollback log in one shot back to server.
 Nested transactions are supported.